Test: HTML LI element in a OL with a sub OL (posinset)

 HTML source is too long to display here.

-Assertions are conditions that must be met for the feature to be considered as "supported".
-Only "MUST" assertions need to be met for minimal "support".
-"SHOULD" and "MAY" assertions indicates support that goes above and beyond.
-Note that there is not an explicit standard that dictates these assertions, and as such, they are likely opinionated.
-Minimal support reflects that the structure, relationships, and functionality of the feature are conveyed and operable by assistive technology rather than minimal conformance to any specific WCAG SC.
-As such, a feature might not meet all "MUST" assertions but still be usable (potentially frustratingly so).
+Expectations are conditions that must be met for the feature to be considered as "supported".
+Only "MUST" expectations need to be met for minimal "support".
+"SHOULD" and "MAY" expectations indicates support that goes above and beyond.
+Note that there is not an explicit standard that dictates these expectations, and as such, they are likely opinionated.
+As such, a feature might not meet all "MUST" expectations but still be usable (potentially frustratingly so).
+Additionally, the assistive technology may provide many different commands to read, navigate, or otherwise interact with a feature.
+Only one command is required to pass for the expectation to be minimally supported.

 li element: The screen reader MUST convey the position of the current list item in the set